Kane County IL Adult Justice Center

 Visitation Information

-Detainee Visiting Regulations - In 2013, the Kane County Adult Justice Center began utilizing a video visitation system for Detainees to visit with their family and other professionals.
-For your convenience, an on-line registration and scheduling module has been configured.
+Detainee Visiting Regulations - In 2013, the Kane County Adult Justice Center began utilizing a video visitation system for Detainees to visit with their families and other professionals.
+For your convenience, an online registration and scheduling module has been configured.

 Registering For and Scheduling a Visit - The first step in the visitation process is for the Detainee to complete an "Approved Visitors List."
 The list is comprised of individual names that the Detainee has requested and is allowed to receive visitors.

 Only immediate family members on the Detainee's "Approved Visitors List" may visit with a Detainee.
-These people may include:
+These people may include spouses, grandparents, parents (father and/or mother), siblings (brothers and/or sisters), children, and grandchildren; plus one (1) significant other (this can be any person of the detainee's choosing).

 Once the Approved Visitors List has been completed, an approved visitor needs to register as a user in the system.